CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_LP04_M01_Lab1_Create_and_manage_Cases.md

    ![](./media/pp48.png)

-1. From the list of apps open the **Dynamics 365 Customer Service Hub** application.
+1. From the list of apps open the **Customer Service Hub** application.

    ![](./media/pp49.png)